Ancient Egyptian Society

 Burial Practices in Ancient Egypt

 The process of mummification is so closely associated with ancient Egypt, that a number of misconceptions are widely believed.
-Egyptians were not to only people to mummify their dead, and full mummification was really only an option for wealthy Egyptians at certain periods of Egyptian history.
+Egyptians were not the only people to mummify their dead, and full mummification was really only an option for wealthy Egyptians at certain periods of Egyptian history.
 Over time, there was an evolution in the process of mummification.
+Mummification involved complex rituals and numerous amulets, such as the Heart Scarab.

 Ancient Egyptian funerary figurines known as Shabti (Shawabti, Ushabti) were often placed in tombs to serve the deceased in the afterlife.
 Thousands of examples of these beautiful statuettes, made from a variety of materials, have been recovered from ancient Egyptian sites.